Modern drying techniques at home – microwave drying with silica gel sand

 As you can see from the results above and below, the dried flowers look as good as fresh.
 I had to brush the remaining sand crystals from the flowers using a paintbrush.

-The picture above shows how good the drying process is – you can just make out one or two grains of sand still attached.
+The picture above shows how good the drying process is.
+You can just make out one or two grains of sand still attached.

 How to improve on my drying techniques

-Firstly the flower stems were very brittle, and if I had wanted to make them into a bunch, I would have had to use florist wire instead – I will write a post on that some time soon!
+Firstly the flower stems were very brittle, and if I had wanted to make them into a bunch I would have had to use florist wire instead.
+I will write a post on that some time soon!

 Update – I have now written a post about wiring dry flowers.